By Stel Bailey The Advocates Voice Staff

 Ways to Reduce Exposure to PFAS Chemicals?

-Contaminated Drinking Water: Public water systems are not required to test for PFAS chemicals, and those that do go by recommended health advisories, which some states do not have.
-To reduce exposure to PFAS and protect the health, filter drinking water containing PFAS with either Reverse Osmosis (RO) or a Granular Activated Carbon (GAC) system.• PFAS ingredients: PTFE (Teflon), Perfluorononyl Dimethicone, Perfluorodecalin, C9-15, Fluoroalcohol Phosphate, Octafluoropentyl Methacrylate, Perfluorohexane, Pentafluoropropane, Polyperfluoroethoxymethoxy Difluoroethyl Peg Phosphate, Polyperfluoroethoxymethoxy Peg-2 Phosphate, Methyl Perfluorobutyl Ether, Perfluorononylethyl Carboxydecyl Peg-10 Dimethicone, Perfluorodimethylcyclohexane, Perfluoroperhydrophenanthrene.
+Contaminated Drinking Water: Public water systems are not required to test for PFAS chemicals and those that do go by recommended health advisories, which some states do not have.
+To reduce exposure to PFAS and protect health, filter drinking water containing PFAS with either Reverse Osmosis (RO) or a Granular Activated Carbon (GAC) system.• PFAS ingredients: PTFE (Teflon), Perfluorononyl Dimethicone, Perfluorodecalin, C9-15, Fluoroalcohol Phosphate, Octafluoropentyl Methacrylate, Perfluorohexane, Pentafluoropropane, Polyperfluoroethoxymethoxy Difluoroethyl Peg Phosphate, Polyperfluoroethoxymethoxy Peg-2 Phosphate, Methyl Perfluorobutyl Ether, Perfluorononylethyl Carboxydecyl Peg-10 Dimethicone, Perfluorodimethylcyclohexane, Perfluoroperhydrophenanthrene.

 Teflon: Avoid Teflon, non-stick cookware, PTFE-based nonstick pans, and kitchen utensils.
 Opt for cast iron instead.